ASFOpenSARlab/opensarlab-docs/docs/user-guides/logging_out_and_server_shutdown.md

 - The server will stay alive while there are any notebooks open in active browser tabs.

-  - *Example:* Consider a case where you ran some process, logged out, and decided to log back in for the first time in a few days.
-Upon logging in, you noticed that the Jupyter Notebook from the previous session is still running.
-This implies that your server was running for the past few days, which used up unnecessary resources.
+---

+## Why Shut Down the Server?

 Do your part to reduce resource use and ease the burden on the environment by shutting down your server when you are finished working for the day.

+Additionally, while OpenScienceLab is and will remain free to our users, resources used do incur costs, which are paid for by the Alaska Satellite Facility.
+Help us keep OpenScienceLab free by shutting down servers when they are not in use.

 **In some instances, you may need to leave your server running.
 For example, you have a notebook performing a very time intensive analysis and wish to let it run overnight.
 It is acceptable for you to keep your server running in cases like this.**

-*Summary: Unless you intend to run your server for a long period of time, make sure to shut it down before your leave.*
+*Summary: Unless you intend to run your server for a long period of time, make sure to shut it down before you leave.*

 ---